What Is a Technical Project Manager?

 - Collaborating with department heads to achieve a common goal

 However, technical project managers are specifically tasked with managing projects that contain a high degree of technicality.
 They must be trained in and understand relevant technologies and architectures to properly support these projects.
 For example, technical project managers should have expertise in hardware and software installation, upgrades, site maintenance, and, ideally, program and app development.
 Technical project managers also need to review and validate the feasibility of project proposals.
 It’s important to note that while tech skills are essential, technical project managers can come from a variety of professional backgrounds.

 A balancing act

 Balancing the technical prowess required for the role with the soft skills necessary for management and leadership is no small feat.
-One TechRepublic blogger pointed out that, due to their unique combination of hard and soft skills, these professionals are able to “get straight answers and good work out of employees non-technical project managers would classify as hopeless, negative or uncooperative.”
+As TechRepublic pointed out, due to their unique combination of hard and soft skills, these professionals can “get straight answers and good work out of employees non-technical project managers would classify as hopeless, negative or uncooperative.”

 - Project Management Professional (PMP)